Manage Ad Stack

 Here, you can find the ad creatives with the status “Inactive (Disabled for policy violation)” or “Inactive (Paused for policy violation, rescanning)”.
 To select the individual creatives that have violated the policies, you must apply the filter Policy violation > is > Detected.

-To know the possible reasons why the ad creative has been paused or disabled, you can click on it and take the necessary actions to resolve the issues.
+To find out why the ad creative has been paused or disabled you can click on it and find recommended actions to resolve the issues.

 • Suspension of your account without giving any prior notice.